A-F-V/obsidian-arcana/README.md

-**Note the project is still a WIP and we take no responsibility for any problems you may face.**
+*This plugin is not yet available on the obisidan plugin marketplace but a request for publishing has been made.
+Check back soon!*

 # 🔮 Enter the Arcana